ykhuang0817/mnist_test/README.md

 # mnist_test
-a deeplearning workflow for mnist dataset, use torchnet and visdom
+A deeplearning workflow for mnist dataset, use torchnet and visdom